Department of Oral Medicine and Oral Pathology, Dental School, Aristotle University of Thessaloniki, 54124 Thessaloniki, Greece.

 Invasive, traumatic dental procedures should be abandoned.
 Thus, no extraction or even minimal surgical procedures should be performed.
 Tooth scaling and root planning are contraindicated due to the high risk of infection.
 In case the patient has received bisphosphonates, all of the treatments should be carefully monitored to avoid trauma or frictional ulcers.
 Dentures should be removed if they are even minimally traumatic, and the patient must be re-examined after 7-10 days.
 Emergency procedures should be covered by antibiotics.
 Tooth extractions should take place only when there is an absolute need.
 Extractions should be followed by socket curettage, removal of any debris, and finally suturing.
 The dental management during chemotherapy is summarized in Table 3.

-Dental treatment after chemotherapy
+Dental interventions during chemotherapy

 After chemotherapy, dental treatment is planned by consulting the oncologist.
 The treatment is designed to remove the remaining foci of infection and to restore esthetic and any functional impairment.
 As side effects after the completion of the chemotherapy reside, the patient can eat and drink small frequent meals.
 These meals must be composed of a high-calorie diet or even sweets in order to preserve the patients’ weight at a desirable level.
 However, this must take place under the close supervision of the dentist to monitor the oral hygiene to preserve dental and oral health.
 High concentration fluoride toothpaste is recommended, as well as chlorhexidine rinses every night for at least 3 weeks.
 The latter must be repeated every 3 months.